Consensys/quorum/docs/permissions.md

 It should be noted that deactivation is temporary in nature and hence the node can join back the network at a later point in time.
 However blacklisting is permanent in nature.
 A blacklisted node will never be able to join back the network.
 Further blacklisting can be proposed for a node which is in the network or a new node which is currently not part of the network.

 When the network is started for the first time, all the nodes present in `static-nodes.json` file are added to the permissioned nodes list maintained in the smart contract.
-Once the initila network is up, these nodes can then propose and approve new nodes to join the network.
+Once the initial network is up, these nodes can then propose and approve new nodes to join the network.

 ### Node Permission APIs
 #### quorumNodeMgmt.permissionNodeList